continja/chadgoode.github.io/_pages/about.md

   teaser: /assets/images/Chad with the Bull on Wall Street - New York, NY.jpg
 excerpt: In case you were curious...
 toc: true
-comments: true

 ---
 # Intro

 Hi.
 I'm Chad.

-I primarily created this **About Me** page to serve as an identity verification link for other sites.
+I primarily created this **About** page to serve as an identity verification link for other sites.
 Maybe someday I'll get around to writing a more detailed bio than what you can read over on the left of the page.

 In the meantime, go to the [Home Page](/) to find the interesting stuff.